Image

 • Using the Grills, staircases, and decks.

-In addition, Bear Creek has very limited responsibility to the guest of this event who are not paying Bear Creek for access under the Arkansas Recreational Use Act and will assert that act against any claims mafe by free attendees.
+In addition, Bear Creek has very limited responsibility to the guest of this event who are not paying Bear Creek for access (non-campers) under the Arkansas Recreational Use Act and will assert that act against any claims made by commuting attendees.

 ANSA LIABILITY